kulturpool/EDMLib/README.md

 <p>Description: </p>

-<p>Information relating to the concept.<skos:note>The buccin is a visually distinctive tr
+<p>Information relating to the concept.<code>&lt;skos:note&gt;The buccin is a visually distinctive tr
-ombone popularized in military bands in France between 1810–1845 which subsequently fa ded into obscurity.</skos:note>For recommendations on medata quality see Tier A-C requ irements, more specifically Metadata Tier B and Metadata Tier C.</p>
+ombone popularized in military bands in France between 1810–1845 which subsequently fa ded into obscurity.&lt;/skos:note&gt;</code>For recommendations on medata quality see Tier A-C requ irements, more specifically Metadata Tier B and Metadata Tier C.</p>
 </div>